-The existing paths were laid in the mid-70s and were constructed of broken paving slabs, they had become misaligned and dangerous with numerous trip hazards and lifted slabs which made passage difficult if not impossible for wheelchair users and the ambulant less-abled.
+The existing paths were laid in the mid-1970s and were constructed of broken paving slabs which had become misaligned with numerous trip hazards from lifted slabs.
+This made it difficult for people with walking difficulties or visual impairment, and near impossible for wheelchair users.

 - Arranged for the ramp into the sensory garden to be re-graded and to fall one way only – we couldn’t quite get the ramp down to 1:15 because the existing site environment precluded this.